nathancarter/move-stuff/to-do.md

     - Same as previous, slightly harder, no hints
     - Perhaps a few very hard ones
  - Implement `do()` generically as an artificial speed-timer for `play()`
+ - Make level JSON uploadable as an editing mechanism

 New types of items